Link165000/QuestForTheLostRelics/README.md

 - **Map Design**:
   - A massive open world (1000x1000) with detailed fog of war.
   - Procedural generation to create diverse terrain types (ice, fire, forest, etc.).
-  - Main map shows details of the current chunk; mini-map shows an overview of the world.
+  - Main map shows details of the current chunk; mini-map shows an overview of the world (could be chunks, could be more open)
 - **Elemental Regions**:
   - Each region is themed around an elemental type with unique mobs and bosses.
   - Corruption spreads from specific points, affecting the environment and creatures.
+  - Regions denoted by different letters on minimap

 ## 4. Lore
 - **Backstory**: